siliconsam/imp2021/README.md

 		(Did you amend the setenv script to ensure suitable compilers, linker, libraries are available?)
 4)  cd to the source folder
 5)  run makelinux <linux_build_dir>
-		(this builds a bootstap version of the compiler+run-time libraries in the specified build directory)
+		(this builds a bootstrap version of the compiler+run-time libraries in the specified build directory)
 6)  Did you look to see if there were any errors in the build?
 7)  If no errors were found then copy the <linux_build_dir> to a Linux machine.
 8)  The build steps to bootstrap the IMP compiler are displayed on completion of the makelinux DOS script
-9)  Follow those bootstap insructions on a terminal window on the Linux machine.
+9)  Follow those bootstrap instructions on a terminal window on the Linux machine.

+When using the takeon program on Linux, ensure that the i77.grammar has Linux line endings (i.e. LF and not CR-LF) Use the Linux/UNIX utility dos2unix to change the Windows text files (CR-LF line endings) to Linux/UNIX LF line ending.

 Possible extensions (not in any particular order of implementation):